Skip to content

 Pipegate x402 Protocol Specification

-PipeGate implements the x402 payment protocol standard for standardized API payment flows.
+PipeGate implements the x402 payment protocol standard for standardized API payment flows across multiple payment schemes.

 Payment Flow